Nikolay-Lysenko/servifier/README.md

 * concise error messages for end user,
 * authentication.

+As of 2023-08-27, [FastAPI](https://github.com/tiangolo/fastapi) is a way more advanced alternative to this package.

 ## Minimal Example

 Suppose that you have a file named `simple_service.py` that looks like this: